12 Major Facts about Queen Hatshepsut

 It is for this reason why she associated herself with Amun, the Egyptian sun god.
 She also took the title Maatkare, a name which means “Truth is the Soul of the Sun God”.
 By taking that name, she was honoring both Ma’at and Amun, as well as reassuring everyone in her kingdom that she was truly the human embodiment of the Egyptian gods.

-Egypt’s greatest trade expedition
+Organized ancient Egypt’s greatest trade expedition

 At the peak of her reign, Hatshepsut is believed to have embarked on a very ambitious project that saw her dispatch a team of explorers to the Land of Punt.
 An ancient African empire located around the Horn of Africa, the land of Punt was famous for its vast trading networks and relations with places in modern-day Saudi Arabia, Ethiopia, Eritrea and Yemen.
 Punt’s proximity to the Red Sea was also an added advantage as it facilitated the trade of wild animals, ivory, blackwood, ebony and among other goods.